-Wilderness.net is committed to making information accessible to all users.
-Our current website design was launched in 2009 and the following measures were taken to address accessibility:
+Wilderness Connect is committed to making information accessible to all users.
+Our current website design was launched in 2009 and the following measures were taken to address accessibility.
+We are currently undergoing a comprehensive website redesign and movement to a Content Management System, which will further support accessibility and viewing on a variety of devices.

-- The site designed is mainly controlled by cascading style sheets (CSS), eliminating most tables.
+- The site design is mainly controlled by cascading style sheets (CSS), eliminating most tables.
 Tables are used sparingly, mostly with forms.

 - The color palette was chosen using Fujitsu ColorSelector, a free software program that checks for legibility by people with the following types of vision disorders: cataract, protanopia, deuteranopia, and tritanopia.